barry-ha/Griduino/ASSEMBLY.md

 Insert the Feather board into the PCB and solder all the pins.

-<h3>Step 9: U5 Ultimate GPS</h3>
+<h3>Step 8: U5 Ultimate GPS</h3>

-Temporarily insert a 9-pin header strip into a solderless breadboard to hold them in correct alignment.
+Temporarily put an 8-pin header into your solderless breadboard.

 Break off two single pins from a header strip and insert into the breadboard, aligning them with the two mounting holes on the opposite side of the GPS board.
+Put them in your breadboard at a spot where the pins line up with holes on the GPS board.
+Solder the headers onto the GPS board.
+Remove it from the breadboard.

+Do not solder a coin battery holder onto the back of the GPS.
+The GPS board must be low and close to the Griduino's PCB after it's installed; a battery here would make it too tall.
+We designed the PCB with a separate coin battery holder which runs the realtime clock when the device is turned off.

 Lower the GPS onto the pins and solder them.

 Remove the GPS from the breadboard and insert onto Griduino's PCB.
 Solder the assembly into place.

-<h3>Step 10: BT1 Battery Holder</h3>
+<h3>Step 9: BT1 Battery Holder</h3>

 Solder the battery holder onto the PCB.
 This is a surface-mount device so use a small clamp or clothespin or tape to temporarily hold it in place while soldering.

 Don't insert a battery just yet.
 Do this at the end to avoid any chance of shorts during construction.

-<h3>Step 11: U7 Display ILI9341</h3>
+<h3>Step 10: U7 Display ILI9341</h3>

 First, solder jumpers IM1/IM2/IM3 on the back of the board.
 All you have to do is melt a fat solder bridge across each "jumper".
 The traces are close together to make this easier.
 This enables the SPI interface.
 Do not solder jumper IM0.